16 Tips for New Project Managers

 5. A Schedule is Just a Tool

 An experienced Program Manager I once worked with would say it almost out of habit.
 “We need to make a schedule and then the schedule will tell us what to do.”
 And despite the success he had, he had a tendency to treat schedules as a supernatural object that made decisions for us.
-The problem, though, was that after all the time we spent putting scheduled together, their accuracy often lasted just a few short days.
+The problem, though, was that after all the time we spent putting such plans together, it was only a matter of a few short days before something changed and the schedules became obsolete.

 Schedules are simply tools to help forecast resource demands, arrange work and priorities, and identify challenges that are coming.
 However, every project schedule is a living document that is there to help you make decisions, and not to make decisions for you.